 Ms Thuy Phan

-After graduating from Edith Cowan University in Western Australia with a Bachelor of Science – Nursing, Ms Phan has been working in aged care for over 25 years.
+After graduating from Edith Cowan University in Western Australia with a Bachelor of Science (Nursing), Ms Phan has been working in aged care for over 26 years.

-Ms Phan currently works for The Society of Saint Hilarion Inc Aged Care, and is committed to assisting other culturally and linguistically diverse (CALD) communities, residents and families to make the transition from home to residential care as homely as possible and accessing community services as needed.
+Ms Phan currently works for the ACH group (aged care) and is committed to assisting other culturally and linguistically diverse (CALD) communities, clients and loved ones to make the transition from home to residential care as homely as possible and accessing community services as needed.

-Ms Phan has strong leadership skills, extensive clinical, management background in the health and aged care sectors, having worked in various leadership roles within aged care, including as Director of Residential Care Services.
+Ms Phan has strong leadership skills, extensive clinical, management background in the health and aged care sectors, having worked in various leadership roles within aged care including as Chief Executive Officer at a CALD aged care provider.

 Ms Phan is currently working in partnership with various CALD communities to further facilitate their understanding of the aged care industry.

 Dr Valdis Tomanis